The Changeling Hypothesis:

-Nor did we have access to all of Dumbledore’s sources of information.
-That could also make a difference in his decisions.
+Nor did we ever have access to all of Dumbledore’s sources of information.
+That could also have made a difference in his decisions.

-But I really do think that we have come very close to solving the question of what Lily did, in a manner that makes any kind of sense according to the material we have to work with before the series completely shredded itself, and which accounts for the probability that Harry inadvertently ended up becoming a Horcrux.
+But I really do think that we have come very close to one possible solution to the question of what Lily did, in a manner that makes any kind of sense according to the material we have to work with before the series completely shredded itself, and which accounts for the probability that Harry inadvertently ended up becoming a Horcrux.

-And that once the preparations has been done in advance, actually creating a Horcrux is a one-step process.
+And that once the preparations have been done in advance, actually creating a Horcrux is a one-step process.
 Tom just plain didn’t get a chance to make 2 tries at it.

 Which brings us to how Albus Dumbledore managed to figure out what happened from examining the scene of the crime.